Nest Thermostat Troubleshooting (Easier Than You Think)

 Solution

-1. If you receive a message Unable to Check then wait for a while and try again.
+1. If you receive a message Unable to Check, wait a while and try again.
 It’s because the new device shows some issues in connecting with the Nest Service.

 3. Nest Thermostat Bluetooth Connection Troubleshooting